Student Questions

 How should disruptive behavior in the classroom be defined?

-Disruptive Conduct is defined in the Student Code of Conduct Policy Section III(A)(7)(a) as:
+Disruptive conduct is defined in Section III(B)(a) of the Student Code of Conduct as:

-Disruptive activities as defined and prohibited in accordance with the criminal provisions of Section 877.13, Florida Statutes.
+Disruptive activities are further defined and prohibited in accordance with the criminal provisions of Section 877.13, Florida Statutes.

 How can disruptive behavior be discouraged?

-We encourage you to keep open communication with your Academic Dean with regards to expectations of classroom management to ensure that you as the Faculty are upholding the expectations of classroom management from your department.
+We encourage you to maintain open communication with your Academic Dean regarding classroom management expectations, ensuring that as faculty, you are consistently upholding the standards set by your department.

 What should I do in the face of persistent disruption?

-Direct communication with a student about disruptive behavior is always best, especially when supported by explicit expectations of classroom behavior.
-However, if the disruptive behavior persists, faculty have the right to dismiss a student from one class period in order to address the behavior.
-In doing so, faculty should notify Student Rights and Responsibilities should the faculty wish to extend the dismissal past one class period.
+Direct communication with a student regarding disruptive behavior is often the most effective approach, particularly when accompanied by clear expectations of classroom conduct.
+However, if disruptive behavior continues, faculty have the right to remove a student from a single class session to address the issue.
+If the faculty member wishes to extend the dismissal beyond one class period, they should notify the office of Student Rights and Responsibilities.

 When should I call Security?